IR35 (intermediaries legislation): find out if it applies

 The Contract Review Service

 If you want to be certain about your position you can use HMRC’s Contract Review Service.
-HMRC will review a written contract for you, and if they decide that IR35 doesn’t apply to your contact, they’ll give you a confirmation letter with a unique reference number that will be valid for 3 years.
+They will review a written contract for you, and if they decide that IR35 doesn’t apply to your contract, they’ll give you a confirmation letter with a unique reference number that will be valid for 3 years.
 If, later on, HMRC open an IR35 review, you can give them this number and they’ll suspend the review while they consider all the information.
 HMRC will close the IR35 review if:

 - the contract reviewed is typical of your engagement terms and conditions

 Contact the IR35 Helpline to get in touch with the Contract Review Service.

 What the Contract Review Service can do